deepikasaravagi/hello-world/README.md

 # hello-world
 My first repository on github

-I love :coffee: :pizza: and :dancer:.
+I love :coffee: :pizza: and :dancer: with :smile:.